ALIPHATICHYD/NITHUB-PYTHON-BOOTCAMP/LEARN.md

 Alternatively, you can download the source code from the official Python website and compile it yourself.
 However, this process is more complicated and requires more technical knowledge.

 That's it!
 You should now have Python installed on your operating system.

+## Install Visual Studio Code
+With Python installed on your system, you can turn your attention to a tool for writing Python code.
+As mentioned in the introduction to this documentation, although you can use a plain text editor to create or edit Python applications, a code editor, such as Visual Studio Code, provides a greater level of support.

+Let's explore the toolkit available through Visual Studio Code, and how to install it.

+## Tools To Write Python Code

+You typically write Python Syntax in a text fle and save it to your local hard drive.
+You can write code by using a simple text file editor, such as Notepad in Windows.
+Notepad edits ASCII text, a standard text file format.

+You want to avoid any text editor that has formatting options, like bold, underline, or italics, or any other program with word-processing features.
+So you shouldn't write code in Microsoft Word or TextEdit on macOS.
+These programs incorporate formatting instructions that the Python compiler can't understand.

+You'll want to use a tool that's best suited for the unique challenges of writing code.
+There are plenty of options to choose from, but many developers rely on Visual Studio Code, or VS Code.
+It's free and available on Windows, macOS, and Linux.
+It has many features that make it easy to navigate and compile code for all programming languages.

+Microsoft provides a Python extension for Visual Studio Code.
+This extension offers features like syntax highlighting, code navigation, code formatting support, and more.
+One feature in particular, named IntelliSense, is invaluable when you're getting started.
+Intellisense provides autocomplete and contextual help as you type.